 Robin Goldring – M.S., CCC-SLP is the owner and Clinical Director for RS Goldring Inc. She has worked as a speech-language pathologist for over 20 years.
 Robin earned a Bachelor of Science in Communication Processes and Disorders from the University of Florida and her Masters Degree in Speech Language Pathology from Florida State University.
 Her experience includes private practice, hospitals and rehabilitation centers with children and adults.
 She is a member of the American Speech Language Hearing Association (ASHA) and the Georgia Speech Language Hearing Association.
 Robin lives in Johns Creek with her husband, two daughters and dog.
 In her spare time, Robin enjoys spending time with her family and friends and playing tennis.

-Monica Pachorek brings over 15 years of management and finance experience along with a Business Degree in Management and Finance to RS Goldring Inc. She is well versed in navigating the landscape of insurance, both private and Georgia Health Partnership Programs.
+Monica Ohlman brings over 15 years of management and finance experience along with a Business Degree in Management and Finance to RS Goldring Inc. She is well versed in navigating the landscape of insurance, both private and Georgia Health Partnership Programs.
 Having two children with special needs of her own, she brings a unique perspective to the table.
-Monica lives in the Greater Atlanta Area with her husband and two young boys.
+Monica lives in the Greater Atlanta Area with her two boys.

 Resources for Careers